MicrosoftDocs/learn/learn-pr/iot/introduction-to-azure-iot/includes/2-what-is-azure-iot.md

 Any IoT solution must address the following solution-wide concerns:

-* Security including physical security, authentication, authorization, and encryption
+* Security including physical security, authentication, authorization, and encryption.
 * Solution management including deployment and monitoring.
 * High availability and disaster recovery for all the components in your solution.
 * Scalability for all the services in your solution.